Propositional equality, identity types, and direct computational paths: Introduction

 is inhabited; but it is not in general the case that $h\cdot(g\cdot f) = (h\cdot g)\cdot f$." \end{quote} The fact that the structure brought about by identity types satisfy the groupoid laws, but only `at the propositional equality', is also highlighted by Steve Awodey in his recent survey: \begin{quote} ``In the intensional theory, each type $A$ is thus endowed by the identity types ${\tt Id}_A(a, b)$ with a non-trivial structure.
 Indeed, this structure was observed by Hofmann and Streicher in [HS98] to satisfy conditions analogous to the familiar laws for groupoids.
 Specifically, the posited refexivity of propositional equality produces identity proofs ${\tt r}(a) : {\tt Id}_A(a, a)$ for any term $a : A$, playing the role of a unit arrow $1_a$ for $a$; and when $f : {\tt Id}_A(a, b)$ is an identity proof, then (corresponding to the symmetry of identity) there also exists a proof $f^{-1} : {\tt Id}_A(b, a)$, to be thought of as the inverse of $f$; finally, when $f : {\tt Id}_A(a, b)$ and $g : {\tt Id}_A(b, c)$ are identity proofs, then (corresponding to transitivity) there is a new proof $g \circ f : {\tt Id}_A(a, c)$, thought of as the composite of $f$ and $g$.
 Moreover, this structure on each type $A$ can be shown to satisfy the usual groupoid laws, but significantly, only {\bf up to propositional equality}." \cite{awodey-survey} \end{quote}

 In what follows we will spell out a refinement of the approach to propositional equality which was presented in a previous paper on the functional interpretation of direct computations \cite{direct-computations}.
 The intention, as already put forward above, is to offer a formulation of a proof theory for propositional equality very much in the style of identity types which, besides being a reformulation of Martin-L\"of's own intensional identity types into one which dissolves what we see as a false dichotomy, turns out to validate the groupoid laws as uncovered by Hofmann \& Streicher as well as to refute the principle of uniqueness of identity proofs.
+So, we are left with a sort of `weak' type theory in which the connections between the deductive system and the semantics of ``a type is a space of paths", which is not so obvious in Martin-L\"of's own formulation of intensional type theory, becomes rather natural: propositional equality is indeed the type of (computational) sequences/paths between two elements of a type.

-The main point of this paper is to establish a bridge from the approach to propositional equality that we have been developing since the early 1990's to the one put forward by the Hofmann-Streicher-Voevodsky-Awodey tradition.
+The main point of this paper is to show the connections between the approach to propositional equality that we have been developing since the early 1990's to the one put forward by the Hofmann-Streicher-Voevodsky-Awodey tradition which has now come to be documented in a phenomenal and collective production entitled {\em Homotopy Type Theory\/} \cite{HoTT} (Aug 2013).
 This is useful because, in spite of the differences in details, the approaches seem to have arrived at similar conclusions: elements of the identity type are paths/sequences-of-rewrites from an object to another object of a certain type, which gives rise to all these exciting connections to homotopy.
 The aim is not to make a formal comparison of the two approaches, but rather to explore both the similarities and the differences between them, and at the same time expose the interesting convergence of groundbreaking conclusions with respect to the connections between type theory and homotopy theory.